 – Some members were of the opinion that there is no requirement to issue a liaison statement to WTO given that the agreement between the two organizations already defines the modalities of cooperation and the ways in which they can contribute to each other’s activities.

+– Some members requested a report on the implementation of the agreement and involvement of ITU in WTO activities.
+Other members stated that neither a report nor a liaison statement to WTO is needed.

+– It was noted that not all members of ITU are members of WTO.

 – The contribution was noted.

 5.2 Contribution EG-ITRs-3/5, Hill